Home » Car Insurance » Import Car Insurance

 Import car insurance – A quick guide

 No question, an imported car is a real head-turner.
-Not only that but there’s something special about driving around in a car that’s unique.
+Not only that, but there’s something special about driving around in a car that’s unique.
 Dare we say it can even make you feel a bit ‘God-like’?

 Why imported cars are more expensive to insure?

-The reason import cars are so expensive to insure is that standard insurance companies are unsure about how much the parts will be to replace.
-Not only that, but they’re not even convinced it will be possible to get a hold of those parts in the first place.
+The reason imported cars are so expensive to insure is that standard insurance companies are unsure about how much the parts will cost to replace.
+Not only that, but they’re not even convinced it will be possible to get hold of those parts in the first place.
 As a result, insurance companies have little to compare many imported cars with.
-This is especially the case if your imported car just happens to be a super-duper Japanese number, for instance, or even an enviable vintage US Mustang.

-It could also be the case that the particular model of import car you have hasn’t been EU-approved (‘grey import’).
+It could also be the case that the particular model of imported car you have hasn’t been EU-approved (‘grey import’).
 This is particularly true where cars with a left-hand drive are concerned.
 A ‘parallel import,’ on the other hand, does pass EU car regulations and will have similar specifications to UK cars.

-Another reason import cars are so expensive to insure is that they do look so good.
+Another reason imported cars are so expensive to insure is that they look so good.
 And not just to you.
 Not surprisingly, it wouldn’t be the first time a stunning high-performance import car was stolen to order.
 Insurance companies are aware of this, of course, and will factor it into the cost of your import car insurance.

 Types

-Third-Party – Will payout for another driver’s repairs and compensation in the event you caused the accident.
+Third-Party – Will pay out for another driver’s repairs and compensation in the event you caused the accident.
 Won’t cover your own cost of repairs.

 Fully Comprehensive – The most thorough form of car insurance, this covers you in the event your car requires repairs or even needs to be replaced, as well as damage to other vehicles and their drivers and/or passengers.
 It also pays out for court costs and compensation.